uvemas/ViTables/doc/usersguide-ch5.rst

 to what would be expected on your platform.

 From the :guilabel:`Plugins` page the plugins can be managed.
-You can add or remove searching paths for plugins and enable or disable the available plugins
+You can enable or disable the available plugins.
+Changes in this page will take effect the next time you start *ViTables*.

 The :guilabel:`OK` button will apply the new settings and make them permanent by saving them in the Windows registry, in a